 Breach monitoring is an increasingly crucial component in the arsenal of data breach prevention measures.
 It involves the surveillance of the dark web to detect if sensitive information from an institution has been compromised and is being sold or traded among cybercriminals.

 One very important tool that schools and universities have at their disposal to prevent data breaches is what’s known as a multi-layered security strategy.
 These strategies are not single, catch-all wizardry that will prevent and restore any data breach, but rather a comprehensive plan to deploy against these attacks ahead of time.
-It’s important for educators and administrators to have a plan and take as many precautions as they can, and multi-layered security strategies are one way to do so.
-These strategies can include

 - Privileged access security solutions to monitor and control access to privileged system accounts, which are frequent targets of malicious internal users and external attackers.